 Peter Moormann goes one step further in his book « Music and Game: Perspectives on a Popular Alliance« :

 French blog Geekzone treads the same waters in their article « The little-known history of trackers » 9In French in ze texte., but goes one step further: author and audio producer Jean-Christophe « Faskil » Detrain relates that, for purists, Hülsbeck’s Soundmonitor was the first necessary step, but Obarski’s Soundtracker was indeed the first real tracker — because to said purists, a real tracker has to use audio samples, not synth sounds.

 Still, to Faskil, « C64 wins »: the first tracker is indeed Soundmonitor.

-Looks like Karsten Obarski took inspiration from Chris Hülsbeck, contributing a nicer interface around the tracker format and most importantly sample playback, along with a fourth channel10Thanks to Paula, the Amiga sound chip, which was more advanced than the C64’s SID chip., right?
+Looks like Karsten Obarski took inspiration from Chris Hülsbeck, contributing a nicer interface around the tracker format and most importantly sample playback, along with a fourth channel10Thanks to Paula, the Amiga sound chip, which was more advanced in that matter than the C64’s SID chip., right?

 Ergo, that would make Chris Hülsbeck the real father of music trackers?

 It’s not quite that simple.
 Turns out, Hülsbeck got inspiration somewhere too — of course.

 But before we dive into Chris Hülsbeck’s own inspirations for Soundmonitor, let’s try to understand another aspect of Karsten Obarski’s legend: after releasing such an important piece of software, why did he disappear all of a sudden, vanishing without a trace?
 Let’s answer the title of this article.

 After releasing a key software product, Karsten Obarski more or less disappeared, never to be heard again of in the game music (or demo music) world.
 Why so, and where is he now?